kubernetes/website/content/en/docs/tasks/configure-pod-container/configure-gmsa.md

 4. Configuring pods with a service account authorized to use the desired GMSA credential specs.

 #### Create GMSA credspec resources
 With the GMSACredentialSpec CRD installed, custom resources containing GMSA credential specs can be configured.
 The GMSA credential spec does not contain secret or sensitive data.
 It is information that a container runtime can use to describe the desired GMSA of a container to Windows.
-GMSA credential specs can be generated in JSON format with a utility [PowerShell script](https://github.com/MicrosoftDocs/Virtualization-Documentation/blob/live/windows-server-container-tools/ServiceAccounts/CredentialSpec.psm1).
-Following are the steps for generating a GMSA credential spec YAML based on the JSON:
+GMSA credential specs can be generated in YAML format with a utility [PowerShell script](https://github.com/kubernetes-sigs/windows-gmsa/tree/master/scripts/GenerateCredentialSpecResource.ps1).

+Following are the steps for generating a GMSA credential spec YAML manually in JSON format and then converting it:
 1. Import the CredentialSpec [module](https://github.com/MicrosoftDocs/Virtualization-Documentation/blob/live/windows-server-container-tools/ServiceAccounts/CredentialSpec.psm1): `ipmo CredentialSpec.psm1`
 2. Create a credential spec in JSON format using `New-CredentialSpec`.
 To create a GMSA credential spec named WebApp1, invoke `New-CredentialSpec -Name WebApp1 -AccountName WebApp1 -Domain $(Get-ADDomain -Current LocalComputer)`
 3. Use `Get-CredentialSpec` to show the path of the JSON file.